martijnvankekem/2IOA0-DBL/README.md

 # Dataset Visualisation - 2IOA0-DBL
 This project was created with the intent to simplify the visualization of datasets.

+### Browser support
+Currently, this application is fully tested on the latest version of Google Chrome.
+Other browsers are not thoroughly tested yet, and therefore full functionality is not guaranteed!

 ### How to visualize

 [Click here for instructions](HOWTO.md)